Aliona83/project_j/README.md

    * Users can learn about materials, dimensions, care instructions, and more.
    * User can learn about products such as diamonds shape, diamonds carats and gold karats.
    * Users can easily add the product to their shopping cart for future purchase.
+   * Users can create multiple wishlists and manage them easily.
+They can add or remove products from their wishlists with a simple click.
+Clicking on an item in the wishlist opens up product details for a comprehensive view.
   3.
   ![Sort By](/readmeImages/sortBy.png)
    * The "Sort By" tool is a powerful feature that empowers users to customize how they view and interact with our extensive collection of jewelry products.
 It provides flexibility and control over the product listing, allowing users to tailor their browsing experience according to their needs and preferences.